deislabs/wagi-dotnet/README.md

 dotnet new -i Deislabs.WAGI.Templates::0.1.0-preview
 ```

 This will add the dotnet wagi templates.
+To install pre-release versions of the templates the version of the template package must be provided as a suffix to the package name as show above `::0.1.0-preview`.

 ``` Console
 dotnet new wagi -n hello-wagi